 If you have Netflix, you are familiar with the recommendations area, which lists movies and shows that the software thinks you could enjoy based on your previous viewing history.
 This section appears on every version of the application for every platform, regardless of the user.
 My recommendations will differ from yours.
 But what value does this offer?
 Why not just let the user search for the content they want?

 In 2013, Wired dove into The Science Behind the Netflix Algorithms That Decide What You’ll Watch Next.
-The piece explores how Netflix keeps their catalog updated so that almost anyone can find what they are looking for.
+The piece explores how Netflix keeps its catalog updated so that almost anyone can find what they are looking for.
 Xavier Amatriain, engineering director at Netflix, confirmed that with future updates, they planned on introducing contextual recommendations.
 Amatriain says Netflix has data that “suggests there is different viewing behavior depending on the day of the week, the time of day, the device, and sometimes even the location.”
 In 2015, The Netflix Tech Blog provided an update that explained how they implemented contextual recommendations.

 A Personal Experience In Practice